 Introduction to EBMUD Dams

-EBMUD relies on dams to store much of the water it supplies to customers.
-EBMUD manages 26 dams.
-Our main water supply comes from Pardee Reservoir, which is located in the Mokelumne River watershed in the foothills of the Sierra Nevada Mountains.
-Downstream of Pardee is Camanche Reservoir, which stores water for flood control and for downstream users.
-In the East Bay, there are five local water supply reservoirs and 19 open-cut reservoirs that hold treated water.
-The dams range from 15 feet to 345 feet tall and were built from the late 1800s through the late 1960s.
+In the East Bay, there are five local water supply reservoirs and 16 open-cut reservoirs that hold treated water.
+The local dams range from 15 feet to 345 feet tall and were built from the late 1800s through the late 1960s.

 Central Reservoir – Oakland